-And the story of how Lucille Ball became a Hollywood legend is a perfect example that could be just the inspiration you need.
+The story of how Lucille Ball became a Hollywood legend is a perfect example that could be the inspiration you need.

-The New York Times tells us of the beginning of Lucy’s career:
+The New York Times recounts the beginning of her career:

 She tried and failed to get into four Broadway chorus lines, so she became a model for commercial photographers.